Neanderthal Museum

 The Neanderthal Museum is a museum in Mettmann, Germany.
 It was established in 1996.
 Located at the site of the first Neanderthal man discovery in the Neandertal, it features an exhibit centered on human evolution.
 The museum was constructed in 1996 to a design by the architects Zamp Kelp, Julius Krauss and Arno Brandlhuber and draws about 170,000 visitors per year.
-The museum also includes an archaeological park on the original discovery site, a Stone Age workshop, as well as an art trail named "human traces".
-All signs in the museum as well as the audio guide offered by the museum are available in German and English.
+It includes an archaeological park on the original discovery site, a Stone Age workshop, as well as an art trail named "human traces".
+All signs, as well as the audio guide offered, are available in German and English.

 History

 The architectural plan for the museum was chosen through a competition held in the spring of 1993 in which 130 participants from Germany and other countries participated.
 The design submitted by Professor Günter Zamp Kelp, Julius Krauss and Arno Brandlhuber was chosen as it represented the importance of the location.
 The museum was established on 10 October 1996 near the site where the renowned Neanderthal fossil was found.
 Its multimedia exhibition was upgraded in 2006.
-Continuing donations, endowment or testamentary of funding are helpful for further development of the museum and for acquisition of many more exhibits.
+Continuing donations, endowment or testamentary of funding help further development of the museum and for acquisition of many more exhibits.
 The former hotel Neanderthaler Hof was demolished to make room for the museum's extension.